gauravsinghiitb/CE608-Eco_Hydro_Climatology/README.md

 - **Precipitation**: Mixed trends; some regions showing significant drying or wetting patterns.
 - **Humidity**: Variations in specific and relative humidity trends depend on both geography and season.

-(Sample plots can be added here using Markdown image embedding if needed.)

----

-## 📁 Repository Structure